Best Electronic Training Collars

 This is probably the most uncommon remote training collar mode.
 It’s fairly straightforward, while you’re training when your dog performs an undesired behavior, you’re able to spray them with water to correct it.
 This is personally my favorite but it’s again still negative reinforcement which is not the best way to ensure positive behavior long term.

 Remote training collars are great for training, but not a substitute for it.

 If you use a remote training collar only as a means to discipline your dog for poor behavior, you’re probably only causing your dog harm.
 Instead, you should consult a professional canine trainer to help you understand the reason for the behavior and develop a plan centered on positive reinforcement to address the problems.
 You may even find that you don’t even need a remote training collar.

 Here are some resources for you to find a dog trainer near you!

 – American Kennel Club

-We hope that with our help, that you’ll be able to pick the training collar that most addresses your needs.
-There are some really incredible collars and some that are terrifying.
-Whichever one you go with, please let us know!
+We hope that with our help, that you’ll be able to pick the training collar that will meet your needs.
+Let us know what you chose!
 We’d love to hear about how your dog is coming along with their training!